ibrahim0814/books/Zero to One by Peter Thiel/README.md

 * The lesson for founders is that individual prominence and adulation can never be enjoyed except on the condition that it may be exchanged for individual notoriety and demonization at any moment — so be careful
 * Founders are important because a great founder can bring out the best work from everybody at his company
 * To believe yourself invested with decide self-sufficiency is not the mark of a strong individual, but of a person who has mistaken the crowd’s worship — or jeering — for truth.
-* The single greatest danger for a founder is to become so certain of his own myth that he loses his mind
+* _The single greatest danger for a founder is to become so certain of his own myth that he loses his mind_

-* Conclusion: Stagnation or singularity
+#### Conclusion: Stagnation or Singularity?

 * Is there anything to say about the very distant future?
 * Nick Bostrom describes 4 possible patterns
 * Recurrent collapse (ups and downs), Plateau, Extinction, or Takeoff